 DEPRESSION AND ADDICTION

 Depression and anxiety are both highly complex and historically misunderstood illnesses.
 People who are depressed are more inclined to turn to substance abuse and, in turn, substance abuse makes depression worse and brings it on in some individuals.
 Depression can lead people to become incredibly isolated and drug or alcohol use can be comforting as well as temporarily alleviating feelings of sadness and hopelessness.

 COMPLEMENTARY THERAPIES FOR INCREASED WELLNESS

-Group therapy, individual therapy, psychoeducation, family member support groups, and step work are the cornerstones of addiction treatment.
-Receiving a dual diagnosis can be overwhelming, but there is a range of treatment you’ll take part in during a stay at Recovery Works.
+Group therapy, individual therapy, psychoeducation, family member support groups, and Step work are the cornerstones of addiction treatment.
+Receiving a dual diagnosis can be overwhelming but there are a range of treatments you’ll take part in during a stay at Recovery Works.
 Complementary therapies focus on calming you down and enhancing your overall sense of well-being.
 These types of therapy prevent the days from being too intense and put you in a more comfortable state of mind.

 If you have a mental health condition, these therapies are incredibly beneficial.
-Taking part in yoga classes and meditation physically calms your nerves, reducing your heart rate, and preventing racing thoughts.
+Taking part in yoga classes and meditation physically calms your nerves, reduces your heart rate, and prevents racing thoughts.
 The Satori chair wellness system uses vibrations and acoustics to physically and mentally relax you.
-We also employ a device that uses low-level electrical currents, called the Alpha-Stim®, that can help with depression, anxiety, and insomnia.
+We also employ a device called the Alpha-Stim® that uses low level electrical currents that can help with depression, anxiety and insomnia.